GermanBread/declarative-flatpak/docs/definition.md

 Replace `<branch-name`> with the name of the application branch.
 Replace `<commit>` with a given commit, or leave it out entirely

-# services.flatpak.**preInitCommand**
+# services.flatpak.**preRemotesCommand**
 ## Description
+Which commands to run before remoted are configured.

+All essential variables have been initialized by now.

+# services.flatpak.**preInstallCommand**
+## Description
+Which commands to run before refs are installed.

+# services.flatpak.**preDedupeCommand**
+## Description
-Which commands to run before installation.
+Which commands to run before deduplication.

-If left at the default value, nothing will be done.
+Will run even if deduplication is disabled.

-# services.flatpak.**postInitCommand**
+# services.flatpak.**preSwitchCommand**
+## Description
-Which commands to run after installation.
+Which commands to run before the generation is activated.

-If left at the default value, nothing will be done.

 # services.flatpak.**remotes**
 ## Default